DaBigBlob/ani-cli/README.md

 ```sh
 curl -s "https://raw.githubusercontent.com/dabigblob/ani-cli/master/install" | sudo sh
 ```
+*Note that this installation method is for systems with GNU coreutils.
+If you dont use GNU, go to the discord support channel.*

-*Note that mpv installed through flatpak is not compatible*
+*Also note that mpv installed through flatpak is not compatible*

 ### MacOS